philss/rustler-precompiled-action/README.md

 # Rustler Precompiled Action

+:warning: - **Please do not use this project yet.
+It's under construction.**"

 This is a GitHub Action that builds library crates conditionally using [cross], and renames the final library file to the naming expected by [RustlerPrecompiled].